galminyana/galminyana.github.io/Assignment02.md

 mov word [rsp-8], 0x2                   ; TCP Connection
 sub rsp, 8                              ; Update RSP value
 ```
-The legth of this struct is a total of 16 bytes, and the address to the struct is in RSP.
+The legth of this struct is a total of 16 bytes, and the address to the struct is in **RSP**.

 Next step is do the call to `connect()`, placing **RSP** into **RSI** to point to the `sockaddr` struct, **RDI** already will have the socket descriptor id from before, and **RDX** the value "16" that's the length of the struct:
 ```asm